 By comparing the readings and using them to calculate grains-per-pound (or grams-per-kilogram), an inspector is able to determine a space’s specific humidity and accurately gauge if moisture remediation is working.

 Of note, because both hygrometers and thermo-hygrometers are sensitive to temperature changes, it’s important to take measurements that climb the temperature scale.
 Start where temperatures are likely the lowest and work your way to where they’re the highest.

 In some respects, a digital hygrometer is no different than a moisture meter.

 There are many different types of both devices.
 Depending on their manufacturer, both boast a variety of features.

 But perhaps the biggest similarity between both moisture measurement tools is that you get what you pay for.
 In other words, purchasing a cheap hygrometer is an investment in a poor-quality device that won’t perform as well as one that’s professional grade.

 Aside from the price point (usually several hundred dollars), there are several features that are a must in a hygrometer that pays dividends:

 While it may be tempting to opt for a more … cost-effective hygrometer, remember: saving money now may mean spending more later.
 In other words, a cheap hygrometer will more than likely require replacement, costing both time and money.

-Despite taking a different type of moisture measurement – one that’s broad – a hygrometer provides important readings for flood damage restoration.
+Despite taking a different type of moisture measurement – one that’s broad – a digital hygrometer provides important readings for flood damage restoration.